christian-konrad/chronicle-db-on-raft-thesis/src/03c_background_event_stores.md

 - Transactional vs. Fire-and-Forget (?)
 - etc.

+### What are Events?

+events are notifications about observations from the real world.
+An event stream is a temporally ordered sequence of events and thus a special form of a data stream.

+An event belongs to a certain domain, which is expressed by the event schema.

+TODO event definition here.
+Then omit definition in system design

+Domain D

 ### Differentation of Event Stores and Time Series Databases

+An event store contains and manages events in multiple _event streams_, while a time series database stores and manages _time series_.

+Event streams are...
+Time series are...

 "The domain of ChronicleDB partly relates to different types of storage systems, including data warehouse, event log processing, as well as temporal database systems."